Combodart

 Warnings & Precautions

-Combodart must not be used by women.
-Dutasteride is absorbed through the skin, and pregnant women or those who may become pregnant must not handle broken or leaking capsules.
+Dutasteride is absorbed through the skin and may cause harm to a male foetus.
+Women who are or may become pregnant must not handle leaking capsules.

 Contraindications

-- Known hypersensitivity to dutasteride, tamsulosin, other 5-alpha reductase inhibitors, other alpha-blockers, or any of the excipients
+It must not be used in men with known hypersensitivity to dutasteride, other 5-alpha reductase inhibitors, tamsulosin, or any of the excipients, including soya lecithin.

 Frequently Asked Questions

-How long does it take for Combodart to work?
+How long does Combodart take to shrink the prostate?

 Dr. Ross Elledge